 Proparacaine (Into the eye)

-Numbs your eye during eye surgery or procedure.
+Numbs your eye before an eye surgery or procedure.
 This is a topical anesthetic.

 AlcaineThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to proparacaine.

 - A nurse or other trained health professional will give you this medicine.

 - This medicine is not for long-term use.